ibm-cloud-docs/key-protect/manage-dual-auth.md

 {: #enable-dual-auth-instance-policy-ui}
 {: ui}

-If you prefer to disable a dual authorization policy on your instance by using a graphical interface, you can use the console.
+If you prefer to enable a dual authorization policy on your instance by using a graphical interface, you can use the console.

 After creating a {{site.data.keyword.keymanagementserviceshort}} instance, complete the following steps to create a dual authorization policy: